Tovmas Terzian: Works

 Tovmas Terzian is famed mainly for his poetry and plays.
 He wrote the libretto for the first Armenian opera, Arshak II, composed by Tigran Chukhajian.
-Terzian wrote the libretto in Italian then translated it into Armenian.
+Terzian wrote the libretto in Italian and then translated it into Armenian.
 It was published as a bilingual edition in Constantinople in 1871.
 The libretto is based on the life of the 4th-century Armenian king Arshak II.
 The libretto doubles as a play, and it was performed as a play for the first time at the Italian theater of Constantinople's Naum Theatre.
 When the opera Arshak II was staged in full for the first time in Soviet Armenia in 1945, a different libretto, written by Armen Gulakian, was used.
 In 2001, Arshak II was staged at the San Francisco Opera, using an Armenian translation of Terzian's Italian libretto and Chukhajian's original score, prepared by Haig Avakian and Gerald Papasian.
 The opera was performed with Terzian's original Italian libretto for the first time at the Yerevan Opera Theater in March 2024.